 If you have your computer case placed in a concise place, then it will prevent the cool air from coming into the computer case, as the hot air will have no place to escape from the area in which the computer case is kept.

 Therefore, you must place your computer case in an open area with enough space for air to circulate properly to keep the CPU temperature low.
-Also, if you reside in a naturally hot area, it is advised that you have an AC in the room that can help in maintaining the temperature of your CPU.
+Also, if you reside in a naturally hot area, it is advised that you have an AC in the room that can help maintain the temperature of your CPU.

 Putting On New Thermal Paste